peachch/CausalAbstain/README.md

 ### Models & Metrics
-lm_utils.py provides inference code for LLMs, and the method of calculate the score via Jensen-Shannon Divergence (JSD) in Section3.2 of our paper.
+lm_utils.py provides inference code for LLMs, and the method of calculating the score via Jensen-Shannon Divergence (JSD) in Section 3.2 of our paper.
 You can add the models if need. metrics.py provides the implementation of AbstainQA metrics.

-### Baselinse
+### Baselines
-The baseline comparisons in our paper are detailed in the baslines/ file.
+The baseline comparisons in our paper are detailed in the baselines/ file.
 Please refer to baselines/baselines.md for the relevant information.